All Episodes

 Mark Davis will be here Friday, and then Rush returns on Monday.

-You know these carbon credits uh that uh the that you trade back and forth and supposedly uh uh enable you to carry on polluting, and in return uh a uh terrorist mastermind living at the back of a smelly cave in Waziristan, uh he agrees not to uh not to use his cell phone because every time he does do it, the Pentagon launch a missile at his cave.
+And in return, a terrorist mastermind living at the back of a smelly cave in Waziristan, he agrees not to use his cell phone because every time he does do it, the Pentagon launch a missile at his cave.

 But I did want to go back to Neil in Lafayette, Louisiana.

-That's right, and you were and you were led over to the dark side.
+And you were led over to the dark side.

-Is that uh that that was it?
+Is that it?

-That's exactly right, uh Mark.
+That's exactly right, Mark.

-It that that distinction just never occurred to me.
+That distinction just never occurred to me.

 I just got them.

-And I that's what I that's what I thought.
+And that's what I thought.

 And I got tired.

-No, no, no, no, no.
+No, no, no, no, no, no.

 Anyway, I got tired of losing arguments with my friend Matt.

-And so I started I knew that he listened to Rush Limbaugh, and so I started listening to it.
+And so I started, I knew that he listened to Rush Limbaugh, and so I started listening to it.

-And then the crystal the magic light went off in my head when I actually graduated from college and got a job and saw how much money was being taken out of my check, and then the job that I had was working for a lot of municipalities, and I saw a lot of how decisions were being made in government, and then it really started to click.
+And then the magic light went off in my head when I actually graduated from college and got a job and saw how much money was being taken out of my check.

-But the reason what prompted me to call, though, Mark, was your your previous caller talking about the GM plant closing in Ohio.
+But the reason what prompted me to call, though, Mark, was your previous caller talking about the GM plant closing in Ohio.

 And there's one side in this debate that will tell you, give me power, give me the authority to do these things, and I will fix it for you.